RaphaelGinoulhac/SnapNetPonts/README.md

 For the training and testing dataset, the point cloud decimation, views and images generation are called with:

     python3 sem3d_gen_images.py --config config.json

+You just have to specify training=true/false in config.json.
+It is necessary to create the mesh, views and images for the testing phase.

 To train the models (rgb, composite and fusion) from scratch, run:

     python3 sem3d_train_tf.py --config config.json

+This will take 3*number_of_epochs (100 by default), and is also necessary for the testing phase.

 The semantic predictions on images and back-projection on the decimated clouds can be called using: